 Peruvian coffee is one of the most unique products around the world because of the altitude at which it is produced.
 Cajamarca is of one the regions in Peru where farmers have been producing organic coffee for decades.
 To be more specific, Jaen is one of the places in Cajamarca where farmers cultivate this great product.

-Many years ago, coffee farmers used to sell their product to wholesalers and retailers, but now farmers are able to export their product directly.
-The wholesalers and retailers played a crucial role in the coffee supply chain at that time, but they used to take advantage of the situation: for every transaction, the price paid was unfair.
-However, lately, coffee farmers have had the great idea to gather together to establish cooperatives.
-Under this method, they can receive a fair price for their products.
-One of the cooperatives is “Cooperativa Valle del Marañón” (also known as COOPVAMA) which is located in the city of Jaen, Peru.
-COOPVAMA started exporting green coffee to Europe, the United States, Canada, etc. in 2010, and it has helped over 350 farmers since then.
-My close family and neighbors are some of the distinctive members of the cooperative.
+Peruvian coffee farmers have had many challenges to overcome.
+Many years ago, they used to sell their product to wholesalers and retailers who took most of the profits, but nowadays farmers are able to directly export their product by being part of co-ops.
+Under this system, farmers receive a better price for their coffee.
+One of the cooperatives is Cooperativa Valle del Marañón (Coopvama) which is located in the city of Jaen, Peru.
+Coopvama started exporting unroasted green coffee to Europe, the United States, Canada, etc. in 2010, and it has benefited many families since then.
+My close relatives and neighbors are part of this co-op.